samuelbwambale/big-data-hadoop-project/README.md

 cd /usr/local/hadoop
 ```

-## Create the input folders from where the input files will be read for processing.
+### Create the input folders from where the input files will be read for processing
 Then we can execute hadoop commands using 'bin/hadoop' to create the project structure inside the Hadoop Distributed File System (HDFS).
 Please note that each time you terminate the Docker Container all your modifications to the HDFS are lost and you have to repeat all those steps!
 ```
 bin/hadoop fs -ls  /